jbush001/NyuziProcessor/README.md

 experimentation, performance modeling, and parallel software development.

 I've attempted to make this easy to set up and highly hackable.
 It uses free and mostly open source tools.
-If you have issues getting it running, feel free to send a message to the mailing list or Gitter.
 Contributions are welcome, please see [CONTRIBUTING](CONTRIBUTING.md) for more details.

 **Documentation:** https://github.com/jbush001/NyuziProcessor/wiki